18F/a11y-metrics/README.md

 have a homepage set, along with a minimum number of open issues or stars.

+For more details on this criteria, and on tweaking its parameters, see `lib/config.js`.

 We may add an explicit mechanism to allow specific projects to be tracked in the future.